aritradavidsinha/Memory-Management/Readme.txt

 struct block_node *nxt;
 }
 Mem_init() function initializes used_list and free_list.
-First eight bytes of the heap memory are used to store first node of the used list.
-Similarly next eight bytes are used for storing first node of free list.
+First 16 bytes of the heap memory are used to store head node of the used list.
+Similarly next 16 bytes are used for storing first node of free list.

 The main program contains an example code to show how the library functions work.